chsasank/chsasank.github.io/_posts/tech/2024-03-25-building-adaptive-cpp.md

 <img src="https://www.khronos.org/assets/uploads/apis/2020-05-sycl-landing-page-02a_2.jpg" alt="SYCL and some of its implementations">
 </figure>

 Since SYCL is an API spec/standard, there are multiple projects implementing SYCL.
 Some notable ones include [DPC++](https://github.com/intel/llvm), [AdaptiveCPP](https://github.com/AdaptiveCpp/AdaptiveCpp) and [ComputeCPP](https://developer.codeplay.com/products/computecpp/ce/home/).
 DPC++ is Intel's SYCL implementation that works for most of their devices along with Nvidia/AMD cards.
 I have earlier [used it](https://chsasank.com/portblas-portable-blas-across-gpus.html) and benchmarked BLAS across different GPUs.
 It actually works and performs quite well!
 This proved to me that a portable implementation of CUDA is indeed possible.
-While well documented, I did not like the behemoth of the codebase too much -- after all it's a fork of LLVM monorepo.
+While well documented, I was not a fan of behemoth of the codebase too much -- after all it's a fork of LLVM monorepo.

 ## AdaptiveCPP